adnathan/PhoneGapDay/README.md

 ## LICENSE

-Ace is licensed under the MIT Open Source license.
+This sample is licensed under the MIT Open Source license.